hasura/graphql-engine/docs/graphql/manual/actions/index.rst

   handler and allow the client to subscribe to the actual response using the ``action id``.

-Query Actions don't have a kind, they behave like ``Synchronous Mutation Actions``.
+Query Actions don't have a kind, they always behave like ``Synchronous Mutation Actions``.

 How it works?
 -------------